Veggie sticks

 • Discuss reasons for healthier parties with students.

-• Ask students to remind parents to provide healthy party options.
+• Ask students to remind parents to provide healthier party options.

-• Involve students in electing healthy party options they will enjoy.
+• Involve students in electing healthier party options they will enjoy.

 • Provide smaller portion sizes of party food.